 |Butler School merit-based scholarship award notifications (no additional application required)||On or before April 1|

 |Response deadline||April 15|

 |New student orientation||Mid-August|

 You must submit the university application and receive a UT EID prior to beginning the Butler School of Music application.
-UT EIDs are sent by the Graduate and International Admissions Center (GIAC) through email 2-3 business days after your university application is submitted and processed.
+UT EIDs are sent by the Office of Graduate Admissions (OGA) through email 2-3 business days after your university application is submitted and processed.

 You do not need to wait until your university application is complete to begin the music application.
 You may begin the music application at any time after submitting the university application and receiving your UT EID.

 - Follow the OGA instructions to submit:

 - You must submit an official transcript from every senior college you have attended.
 Even if courses taken at one institution are recorded on a transcript from another college, a transcript must be submitted from the institution at which the courses were taken.

 - International transcripts must include both the original language document and an official or certified English translation.